Martin Bashir blamed ‘professional jealousy’ for Panorama document forgery story

 The BBC later apologised and made a financial settlement with Mr Wiessler.

-To also coincide with the 25th anniversary of the interview Channel 4’s Diana: The Truth Behind The Interview aired and Diana: The Interview That Shocked The World were broadcast in the same year.
+He wrote in a note that the journalist should be “very proud of your scoop” which he said was handled with “skill, sensitivity and excellent judgment”.

+Members of the corporation’s Television Weekly Programme Review Board also praised Bashir at a meeting two days after the interview aired, with one member saying Bashir had shown “journalistic integrity”.

-Bashir, a former religion editor, left the BBC in April 2021 citing health reasons following having Covid-19-related complications.
+Bashir, a former religion editor, left the BBC in April 2021 citing health reasons after having Covid-19-related complications.

 The next month, a report by Lord Dyson concluded that the BBC covered up “deceitful behaviour” by Bashir to secure the 1995 interview and led to an apology from the corporation and a promise never to show it again.